mikecalvo/mikecalvo.github.io/msse/notes/introduction/index.md

 # Technologies
 - Groovy: dynamic language based on the JVM
-- Grails: RAD web platform (inspired by Ruby on Rails)
+- SpringBoot: Java-based framework for simplified web deployments
 - JavaScript: the language of the web
-- AngularJS: popular single page application framework -- Created by Google
+- ReactJS: popular single page application framework by Facebook
 - Twitter Bootstrap: CSS and JavaScript library for responsive web UI

 ---

-# Why Groovy/Grails?
+# Why SpringBoot?
-- Easy transition for Java developers
+- Spring is popular Java library
-- Based on many tried and true technologies
-  -- Hibernate
-  -- Spring
-- Significantly easier than building Java-based web application
+- Integrates with many popular frameworks
+- Simple deployments
+- Testibility

+---

+# Why Groovy?
-- Dynamic languages are dominating the web
+- Dynamic languages are dominating the web (JavaScript, Ruby)
+- Java is verbose and clumsy
+- Great for parsing JSON

 ---